puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 $pgdir = '/root/pangrams'

-file {[$pgdir, "${pgdir}/perfect_pangrams"]:
+file { $pgdir:
 	ensure => directory,
 }

+file { "${pgdir}/perfect_pangrams":
+	ensure => directory,
+}

-file {"${pgdir}/perfect_pangrams/bortz.txt":
+file { "${pgdir}/perfect_pangrams/bortz.txt":
   ensure  => file,
   content => "A perfect pangram: \n${perfect_pangram}",
 }
 {% endhighlight %}

-There are a couple of things to notice here.
-First, the `title` of the first file resource you declared looks a little different than the normal resource declaration syntax:

-	[$pgdir, "${pgdir}/perfect_pangrams"]

-This is because you used an **array**, which lets you declare two resources at once.
-By including multiple resource titles wrapped in square braces `[...]` and separated by commas, you can declare multiple resources with identical attributes.
-This is a common pattern for concisely declaring nested directory structures.

-In this case, the `$pgdir` variable resolves to `'/root/pangrams'`, and the interpolated string "${pgdir}/perfect_pangrams" resolves to `'/root/pangrams/perfect_pangrams'`.
+Here, the `$pgdir` variable resolves to `'/root/pangrams'`, and the interpolated string "${pgdir}/perfect_pangrams" resolves to `'/root/pangrams/perfect_pangrams'`.
+It is common to use variables in this way so as to avoid redundancy and allow for data separation in directory and filepaths.
+If you wanted to work in another user's home directory, for example, you would only have to change the `$pgdir` variable, and would not need to change any of your resource declarations.

 Have a look at the `bortz.txt` file: